by-jp/www.byjp.me/content/notes/twitter/19853371/index.md

 - imported
 - from-twitter
 ---
-near Saintes,FR - astonished\!
-The family we're travelling with has an international French golfer son\!
+near Saintes,FR - astonished!
+The family we're travelling with has an international French golfer son!